 An individual RESP is a single account managed by one subscriber for one beneficiary.
 This is typically the account set up for families that have only one child.
 If you have more than one child, they can each have their own individual RESPs, or you can open a family RESP.
 A family RESP is usually a better option for families with more than one child because it provides greater flexibility.

 When to choose a family RESP

 A family RESP is a single account managed by one subscriber for multiple beneficiaries that are siblings.
-A parent sets up the account and makes contributions to it, but each the family’s children can use the funds to pay for their post-secondary educations.
+A parent sets up the account and makes contributions to it, but each of the family’s children can use the funds to pay for their post-secondary educations.
 This is a great option if you have more than one child.
 Or if you are planning to have more than one child, and want to manage all their college savings in one place.

-The main benefits of a family RESP is that it lets siblings benefit from the investment income earned by the total RESP balance and CESG contributions.
+The main benefit of a family RESP is that it lets siblings benefit from the investment income earned by the total RESP balance and CESG contributions.
 It also simplifies the transfer of unused savings by one sibling to another for their post-secondary educations.
 You can continue to make contributions to a family RESP for one child even as another child is making withdrawals to attend university.

 Never ever choose a Group RESP or Scholarship Trust

 A group RESP is typically provided by a company, not by a bank.
 These are toxic financial products because of their high fees and complex withdrawal rules.
 Group RESPs function by pooling the contributions and CESG grants of multiple unrelated families with children of similar age and investing them together.
 When the children grow up and attend post-secondary, they all get to make withdrawals.